ebhemmanuel/bigchat/README.md

 4. **Launching:**
    - In terminal run sass-watch to generate your file and start making changes!
-   - Enjoy an enhanced chatting experience with your audience!
+   - Open up `assets/css/main.css` and copy paste it over to your custom css section in streamlabs.

-   -
+   - Happy chatting!

 ## Contributing